 - snapshot: ID of the EBS snapshot to use.
-This setting only works with EBS backed EC2 configurations. - image: Path to the loopbackvolume snapshot.
-This setting works with all configurable volume backings except EBS.
+This setting only works with the volume backing ebs. - image: Path to the loopbackvolume snapshot.
+This setting works with the volume backings raw, s3, vdi, vmdk - folder: Path to the folder copy.
+This setting works with the volume backing folder

-6.13 Puppet
+6.17 Puppet